pyglet/pyglet/doc/programming_guide/shapes.rst

 .. note:: pyglet now treats Star as a circle with a radius of
           ``(outer_radius + inner_radius) / 2``.

-Shapes that do not support this feature will always return ``False``.

 It's also available for anchored and rotated shapes.